saitamasahil/skyscraper/docs/PLATFORMS.md

 These two files are ment to be locally edited and extended for additional platforms.
-Whenever you add a new segment to the `peas.json` do also lookup the corresponding platform ids for the scraping sites with an API, for those without an API do fill in the platform alias which is used on the website in the `aliases` list.
+Whenever you add a new segment to the `peas.json` do also lookup the corresponding platform ids and add them to `platforms_idmap.csv` for the scraping sites with an API.

 To find the platform ids for Screenscraper, Mobygames and The Games DB, please consult the files `screenscraper_platforms.json`, `mobygames_platforms.json` and `tgdb_platforms.json` which are located sibling to your `config.ini` of the Skyscraper installation.
+If you can not identify an id use `-1` as value in the CSV.

+For those scraping sites without an API or without exact id match do use the platform name which is used on the website and put it into the in the `aliases` list in the `peas.json` for the respective platform/system.

+!!! example

+    ScummVM or Steam do not have an exact match on Mobygames, however you may scrape successfully for ScummVM and Steam games if you use 'PC', 'DOS', 'Windows', 'Linux' or similar as `"aliases"` in the `"scummvm"` or `"steam"` section of `peas.json`.
+Usually you find the platform information if you lookup the game manually on the website.

 ### Migrating `platforms.json` and `screenscraper.json`

 !!! info

-    If you ever neither edited `platforms.json` nor `screenscraper.json` or do not have these files in the Skyscraper config folder (sibling to the `config.ini`) you can safely ignore this section.
+    If you neither edited `platforms.json` nor `screenscraper.json` or do not have these files in the Skyscraper config folder (sibling to the `config.ini`) you can safely ignore this section.

 If you have local changes in these files you can transfer your local changes to the new files.
 The new `peas.json` is the `platforms.json` but in a